bbauska/w3.CSS3-Succinctly/README.md

 <h2 align="center">W3 Cascade Styles Sheet (CSS)</h2>

-W3.CSS is a free, no-license CSS framework from w3schools.com that you can use to produce responsive websites that work across all common browsers (Chrome, Edge, Firefox, Internet Explorer) and devices (desktops, tablets, mobile).
-It is much smaller than other frameworks and relies only on standard CSS.
+<p>W3.CSS is a free, no-license CSS framework from w3schools.com that you can use to produce
+responsive websites that work across all common browsers (Chrome, Edge, Firefox, Internet Explorer) and devices (desktops, tablets, mobile).
+It is much smaller than other frameworks and relies only on standard CSS.</p>

-### W3.CSS classes
+<h3>W3.CSS classes</h3>
-All the classes in the W3.CSS framework begin with w3-, which reduces the likelihood of conflicting style names.
+<p>All the classes in the W3.CSS framework begin with w3-, which reduces the likelihood of
+conflicting style names.
 You can combine multiple class names in a single class statement, allowing you to provide the basic CSS class and add additional features to it.
-For example, the following code will create a w3 container, and set its background color to blue-gray.
+For example, the following code will create a w3 container, and set its background color to blue-gray.</p>

-#### Code Listing 1
+<h4>Code Listing 1</h4>

 ```
 <div class="w3-container w3-blue-gray">